© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Royal Observatory Greenwich is a scheduled monument protected by Historic England under reference 1002036.
 View the official record →

-Royal Observatory Greenwich is a scientific institution founded in 1675 by royal charter of King Charles II, located on a hill within Greenwich Park in south-east London.
+Royal Observatory Greenwich is a scientific institution founded in 1675 by King Charles II at Greenwich in London.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002036.

 Royal Observatory Greenwich is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002036.